Frequently Asked Questions

 LAFCOs are independent public agencies that administer the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000.
 They are created by the state with local appointees, and each of the 58 counties in the state of California has its own LAFCO.
 Each LAFCO operates independently and has authority only within its corresponding county.
 Although LAFCO may purchase services such as legal counsel or medical insurance from a county, it is not considered a county agency.

-The Local Agency Formation Commission (LAFCO) is set to meet every fourth Thursday of the month at 8:30 a.m. unless a meeting is not necessary.
+The Imperial Local Agency Formation Commission (LAFCO) is set to meet every fourth Thursday of the month at 8:30 a.m. unless a meeting is not necessary.
 Occasionally, the Commission will schedule special meetings on a date other than the fourth Thursday of the month.

 The LAFCO office is located at 1122 W. State Street, Suite D in El Centro, CA. The office hours are Monday through Thursday from 8:00 a.m. to 5:00 p.m.
 The office is closed on Fridays.